Cyrenaica: Arab and Ottoman rule

 Cyrenaica was conquered by Muslim Arabs under command of Amr ibn al-As during the tenure of the second caliph, Omar, in c.
 642, and became known as Barqah after its provincial capital, the ancient city of Barce.
-After the breakdown of the Ummayad caliphate it was essentially annexed to Egypt, although still under the same name, first under the Fatimid caliphs.
+After the breakdown of the Umayyad Caliphate it was essentially annexed to Egypt, although still under the same name, first under the Fatimid caliphs.
 The region became a base for piracy, and many of the pirates acted as privateers for the Fatimids.
 Around 1051/52, Jabbara, emir of Barqa, transferred his allegiance from the Fatimids to the Zirids.

 In the middle of the 11th century, several Arab tribes, including the Bedouin Banu Hilal confederation devastated the North African coast under Zirid control.
 Barqa was ravaged by the Hilalian invasion and left to be settled by the Banu Sulaym while the Banu Hilal marched westwards.
 The invasion contributed to the decline of the port cities and maritime trade.
 Up to 200,000 Hilalian families migrated into Cyrenaica from Egypt.
 As a result of the migration by Arab tribes, Cyrenaica became more Arab than any place in the Arab world except for the interior of Arabia.
 The Ayyubid emir Qaraqush marched into the Maghreb and according to al-Maqrizi had taken control of Cyrenaica on orders of Saladin who wanted to use the province as an agricultural base.
 The Mamluks were seemingly unable to exert any significant control and had to ally with the resident Bedouins to accept their suzerainty indirectly while paying taxes.
 The Ottoman Empire later claimed suzerainty of Cyrenaica based on the Mamluk claim of suzerainty through alliance with the tribes.
 Cyrenaica was subsumed into Ottoman Libya.